Rob Cushman

 Robert J. Cushman (born 1956) is an American football coach.
-He is the co-offensive coordinator, quarterbacks coach, and running backs coach at Pasadena City College in Pasadena, California, a position he has held since 2021.
+He was the co-offensive coordinator, quarterbacks coach, and running backs coach at Pasadena City College in Pasadena, California, from 2021 to 2022.
 Cushman served as the head football coach at Eastern Oregon University from 1997 to 2001, Augustana College in Rock Island, Illinois from 2011 to 2014, the University of Minnesota Morris from 2015 to 2016, and Occidental College from 2017 until the football program's discontinuation in 2020.
 Cushman was also the head football coach at Feather River College, a community college in Quincy, California, from 2004 to 2006.

 Coaching career

 Eastern Oregon

 Cushman's college head coaching career started in 1997 at Eastern Oregon University after being promoted from defensive coordinator, a position that he had held for ten years.
 He resigned as the Mountaineers' head coach in 2001 with an 18-31 record.

 Feather River

 In 2002, Cushman landed his second head coaching job at Feather River College in Quincy, California.
 He led the Golden Eagles to five consecutive bowl games and a 34–21 overall record.
 After the 2006 season, Cushman resigned.